rootstrap/blog/content/Android Arc Components - Amaury Ricard.md

 - ### Conclusions:

-As we have observed, these libraries come to help us write code that's cleaner, faster, more scalable, and easier to maintain.
-As I mentioned earlier, in later posts we will delve deeper into each of these components to provide a better understanding.
+As we have observed, these libraries help us write code that's cleaner, faster, more scalable, and easier to maintain.
+In future posts, we will delve deeper into each of these components to provide a better understanding.